-There are 4 classes in total and they are Open, Base, Ladies and Young Guns (8-16).
+NRL22 is a way for every participating Club in the country to compete every month.
+One week before the designated month, NRL22 will release 5 courses of fire to be used that month.
+The courses of fire will always be 2 prone stages, 1 positional, 1 barricade and a 5th that can be any of those things.
+4 of the stages will be with steel at 10 points per hit and 1 stage will be on paper with scoring from 10 down to a possible 1 based on accuracy to help break ties.
+There are 5 classes in total.
+They are Open, Base, Ladies Young Guns and Air Rifles.
 All classes must utilize rifles chambered in .22 Long Rifle.
 The Open class is unlimited in the rifle and optic they use.
-Ladies and Young Guns may also utilize any rifle and optic.
+Ladies and Young Guns may utilize any rifle and optic.
+Ladies class is for women shooters.
+Young Guns are for the kids ages 8-16.
 Young guns must be able to manipulate the rifle safely on their own, but voice coaching is absolutely encouraged.
-The last class is the Base class which is for the budget minded shooter.
+The last class is Base class, which is for the budget minded shooter.

 Here is a great article from Michael R. Shea at Field & Stream called "8 Match-Ready .22 Rifles For Any Budget."
 Thanks Michael.

 And another great article from Michael R. Shea at Field & Stream called "Best New Rimfire Rifles and Handguns of the 2020 SHOT Show."
 Thanks Michael.

 Here is a great article from Matt Kartozian called "PRS for Dummies."
 Thanks Matt.